LoQIStar/ML-Challenge-BenA-submission/part1/part1-submission-quantization-report.md

 ### Summary

-This report presents our implementation and analysis of model quantization for a Vision Transformer (ViT) architecture.
+This report presents my implementation and analysis of model quantization for a Vision Transformer (ViT) architecture.
 Through careful optimization and benchmarking, I achieved significant performance improvements while maintaining model accuracy.
 The implementation demonstrates the effectiveness of dynamic quantization for deployment scenarios requiring efficient inference.

 ### Implementation Approach